cosmos/ibc/spec/client/Rollup-Integration-guide.md

 }

 function verifyHeader(clientMessage: ClientMessage) {
   clientState = provableStore.get("clients/{clientMessage.clientId}/clientState")
+  header = Header(clientMessage)

   // note: unmarshalling logic omitted
   // verify the header against the rollups own consensus mechanism if it exists
   // e.g. verify sequencer signature
-    verifySignatures(clientMessage.header, clientSequencers)
+  verifySignatures(header, clientSequencers)

   // In addition to the rollups own consensus mechanism verification,
   // we must ensure that the header and associated block data is stored in the DA layer.
   // The expected path, the header and data stored are
   // rollup-specific so it is left as an unspecified function
   // in this document.
 Though the path should reference a unique
-    // namespace for the rollup specified here with the chainID
+  // namespace for the rollup specified here with the chain ID
-    // and a unique height for the rollup daClient = getClient(clientState.DALayer)
+  // and a unique height for the rollup daClient = getClient(clientState.DALayer) verifyMembership(
-    verifyMembership(
     daClient,
-        clientMessage.DAProofHeight,
+    header.DAProofHeight,
     0,
     0,
-        clientMessage.DAHeaderProof,
+    header.DAHeaderProof,
-        DAHeaderPath(clientState.chainId, clientMessage.height),
+    DAHeaderPath(clientState.chainId, header.height),
-        clientMessage.header)
+    header)
   verifyMembership(
     daClient,
-        clientMessage.DAProofHeight,
+    header.DAProofHeight,
     0,
     0,
-        clientMessage.DABlockDataProof,
+    header.DABlockDataProof,
-        DABlockDataPath(clientState.chainID, clientMessage.height),
+    DABlockDataPath(clientState.chainID, header.height),
-        clientMessage.blockData)
+    header.blockData)

-    // we must also assert that the blockData is correctly associated with the header
+  // we must also assert that the block data is correctly associated with the header
   // this is specific to the rollup header and block architecture
-    // the following is merely an example of what might be verified assert(hash(clientMessage.blockData) === clientMessage.header.txHash)
+  // the following is merely an example of what might be verified assert(hash(header.blockData) === header.txHash)

   // if the rollup is a ZK rollup, then we can verify the correctness immediately.
   // Otherwise, the correctness of the submitted rollup header is contingent on passing
-    // the fraud period without a valid proof being submitted (see misbehaviour logic) prove(client.ZKProvingCircuit, clientMessage.zkProof) }
+  // the fraud period without a valid proof being submitted (see misbehaviour logic) prove(client.ZKProvingCircuit, header.zkProof)
+}
 ```